Bukit Timah

 What do expats find most challenging?

 "Expats in Bukit Timah often find the language barrier to be a significant challenge, as the local dialects and Singlish can be difficult to understand.
 The high cost of living, particularly in terms of housing and schooling, can also be a major hurdle for many expats.
 The humid and hot climate can be uncomfortable for those used to cooler climates.
 The local food, while diverse and flavorful, can be a bit of a shock for those not used to spicy or exotic dishes.
 The strict laws and regulations in Singapore, such as those regarding littering and chewing gum, can also be a challenge for expats to adapt to.
-Lastly, the fast-paced and competitive nature of Singaporean society can be stressful for some expats," wrote a member in Bukit Timah.
+Lastly, the fast-paced and competitive nature of Singaporean society can be stressful for some expats," said one expat in Bukit Timah.

 Is there a lot of crime in Bukit Timah?